rosstimson/mastodon-webview/README.md

 ## Credit

-The icon I've used for the Mac icon is from the [Masodon Press Kit](https://github.com/tootsuite/joinmastodon/blob/master/public/press-kit.zip), there are a couple alternatives there you might prefer.
+The icon I've used for the Mac icon is from the [Mastodon Press Kit](https://github.com/tootsuite/joinmastodon/blob/master/public/press-kit.zip), there are a couple alternatives there you might prefer.

 ## License